Game 2 Box Score

 Game 1: Linfield 6, Willamette 1

-Chris Haddeland (Soph., McMinnville, Ore.)
+Chris Haddeland (Jr., McMinnville, Ore.)
 (3-1, 0.87 ERA) efficiently cruised through nine innings, using just 89 pitches en route to the win.
 The Wildcats’ ace allowed one run on four hits with no walks and three strikeouts.
-A big home run from Fisher highlighted Linfield’s offensive production, and Nate McClellan (Jr., Shoreline, Wash.) also had a pair of hits for the Wildcats.
+A big home run from Fisher highlighted Linfield’s offensive production, and Nate McClellan (Sr., Shoreline, Wash.) also had a pair of hits for the Wildcats.

 Willamette starter Peter Hoffman threw eight innings, allowing five runs on nine hits with a pair of walks and four strikeouts.

-Linfield took advantage of sloppy Willamette defense from the start, as Tim Wilson (Jr., Redmond, Wash.) reached first base in the first at-bat of the game on a bad throw from Bearcat second baseman Tanner Oates.
-Three batters later, Wilson came around to score when Jake Wylie (Jr., Eagle, Idaho) grounded into a double play.
+Linfield took advantage of sloppy Willamette defense from the start, as Tim Wilson reached first base in the first at-bat of the game on a bad throw from Bearcat second baseman Tanner Oates.
+Three batters later, Wilson came around to score when Jake Wylie (Sr., Eagle, Idaho) grounded into a double play.

-The Wildcats capitalized again in the second, with Fisher and Wilson coming through with back-to-back two-out hits to score Clayton Truex (Jr., Kirkland, Wash.).
-After a walk to Corey VanDomelen (Soph., Tigard, Ore.) loaded the bases, McClellan sent a ball back towards the mound.
+The Wildcats capitalized again in the second, with Fisher and Wilson coming through with back-to-back two-out hits to score Clayton Truex (Sr., Kirkland, Wash.).
+After a walk to Corey VanDomelen (Jr., Tigard, Ore.) loaded the bases, McClellan sent a ball back towards the mound.
 It glanced off of Hoffman, and Oates was able to feed it to shortstop Matt Hirsch in time to end the inning.

-Haddeland started the game off strong, retiring the first seven batters before Jordan Harlow (Sr., Baker City, Ore.) mishandled a ground ball from Oates.
+Haddeland started the game off strong, retiring the first seven batters before Jordan Harlow mishandled a ground ball from Oates.
 Wilson got his first fielding chance of the day in the ensuing at-bat, taking a ground ball from Brandon Chinn to the bag himself and relaying to first in time to retire the side.